microsoft/playwright/docs/src/test-fixtures.md

 });
 ```

-Notice that in this example we added another fixture named `baseURL` which the `page` fixture uses.
+Notice that in this example, the `page` fixture is able to depend on other built in fixtures such as `baseURL`.
 This allows us to override the `baseURL` used by the `page` fixture in our tests using `test.use`.

 ```js js-flavor=js
 test.use({ baseURL: 'https://playwright.dev' })